pookie13/HttpPookie/README.md

     }

-    thats it with it.
+    thats it for now.
-    now for further changes will be:
+    further changes will be:
     -set tag id to each and every request.
     -if user cancle request then removes from request list.
-    -